Probiotics vs. prebiotics: Which to choose? And when?

 In this case the answer is clear cut – a probiotic.

 There is a lot of evidence that consumption of probiotics can alleviate symptoms of, or reduce the duration of, antibiotic associated diarrhoea.
 From what we know about mechanisms of action, consumption of antibiotics kills many resident gut bacteria, reducing the overall bacterial population and providing an opportunity for harmful bacteria to become more dominant.
 Consuming certain probiotics can either help boost bacterial numbers in the large intestine, preventing the increased growth in pathogenic bacteria until the resident population recovers, or can increase production of short chain fatty acids, decreasing the colonic pH, preventing growth of harmful bacteria.
 Ideally probiotics would be taken alongside antibiotics, from day 1, to avoid the increase in numbers of the potentially harmful bacteria in the first place.
 This has been shown to be more effective.
 Consuming the probiotic alongside prebiotics that could help the resident microbiota recover more quickly may be even more effective.
+Even if you’ve already started the course of antibiotics, it’s not too late to start taking probiotics to reduce any side-effects.
+Always remember to complete taking the course of antibiotics as prescribed.

 Putting all of this together to answer the initial question of whether it’s better to take probiotics or prebiotics, a better answer may in fact be take both to cover the different effects each has, maximising the benefit to health.
 There are specific times when probiotics are better, and other times when prebiotics are better, and consuming both together may make each more effective.
 In any case care has to be taken to consume a product that has been confirmed through robust studies to have the specific benefit that is required.